Last updated on July 19, 2021.

 Other than having anti-inflammatory properties, turmeric is also able to improve oestrogen metabolism in the body.
 This is good for those who have high oestrogen levels and need help to keep hormones in balance.
 It also helps to support the liver of which one of the functions is removing excess oestrogen in the body, further contributing to eradicate hormonal imbalance.

 As many skin conditions such as acne and rosacea are linked to hormonal imbalance and inflammation, turmeric’s properties also help to calm and heal the skin.
 It has been shown to be beneficial to the skin whether it is consumed as part of the diet or applied topically onto the skin.

-5. A Chinese remedy for balancing blood sugar levels
+5. A Chinese Medicine remedy for regulating blood sugar levels

 It appears that turmeric has a history of being used as part of Chinese medicinal practices for treating diabetes.
 Research has shown that consuming turmeric is able to stabilize the blood glucose levels, which in turn can reduce the risk of getting the disease, even in people who have a high risk for diabetes.

 If you want to give turmeric a try, maybe test it out in your juices or even try out a “turmeric latte”?
 We hope you enjoyed learning more about this trending ingredient!